craigbuckler/js-adv-notes/native/dates.md

 ## Tips
-If using Node.js on the server, it's often best to use the UTC functions which matches GMT outside of daylight saving time.
+On the server (such as Node.js), it's often best to use the UTC functions everywhere (UTC aligns with GMT outside of daylight saving time).
 UTC never changes.

-On the client, you can use the user's local time (not UTC) although there's no guarantee it'll be set correctly.
+On the client, you can use the user's local time (which may not be UTC) although there's no guarantee it'll be set correctly.
 Never depend on it!

 ## Further reading